Chinatown in Montréal

 Lucky bamboo and money cats in the window of my favorite shop

-I was also tempted to sit down with the little old man advertising palm readings on a tattered handwritten sign.
+I was tempted to sit down with the old man advertising palm readings on a tattered handwritten sign.
 He looked bored and lonely and badly in need of a client.
-But there was so much still to see and do: Reluctantly, I concluded that was the wrong moment to park my bottom for a stationary activity.
+But there was so much still to see and do—not the right moment for a stationary activity.

-We had to stay on schedule so as not to miss our festival shows that evening, so we didn’t get to try any of the restaurants in Chinatown.
-Yet another reason to visit Montréal again!
+We had to stay on schedule so as not to miss our festival shows that evening, and that meant we didn’t get to try any of the restaurants in Chinatown.
+Yet another reason to visit Montréal again.

 A truck delivering Chinese beverages to local merchants